We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Winter is coming soon, and you are probably looking up the best wintertime places to visit.
 Europe in December is a fantastic time to visit.

 With the Christmas season upon us, what better way to get into the holiday spirit than by visiting some of the best places Europe offers during this festive time of year?
 From the gorgeous snow-covered landscapes to the best Christmas markets, there are plenty of reasons why Europe should be at the top of your winter vacation list this December.

 But even if you don’t like the cold weather and prefer warmer destinations, Europe has plenty to offer in December.
-With its multitude of cultures and countries, there’s something for everyone, no matter your preference.
+With its many cultures and countries, there’s something for everyone, no matter your preference.

-To help you narrow down your choices, we’ve compiled a list of some of the best places to visit in Europe in December.
-So whether you’re looking for a festive city break or a winter wonderland escape, add these destinations to your travel itinerary.
+To help you narrow your choices, we’ve compiled a list of some of the best places to visit in Europe in December.
+So add these destinations to your travel itinerary if you’re looking for a festive city break or a winter wonderland escape with a Christmas market visit.

 Cold Weather Destinations in Europe in December

 Let’s start with our recommendations for the best places to visit in Europe in December if you like colder weather and are looking for winter wonderlands.

 Germany is one of the most popular tourist destinations in Europe, and for a good reason.
 From its fairytale castles to its traditional Christmas markets, there’s no shortage of reasons to visit Germany in December.
 If you’re looking for a festive city break, be sure to add Cologne, Dresden, and Nuremberg to your winter travel itinerary.

 1. Nuremberg, Germany